 - A Hubber Score is the quality rating of your entire profile, including all of your articles.

 Factors Used to Compute HubScores

-- The quality of the Hub, as measured through reader consumption of and interaction with the Hub
+The quality of the article, as measured by the Quality Assessment Process as well as reader consumption of and interaction with the article.

 Factors Used to Compute Hubber Score

 The most important Hubber Score components that you should be concerned with include:

 Passing the Quality Assessment Process.
 How many of your articles have passed the Quality Assessment Process.